Ford Escape: Hybrid

-Ford developed a prototype E85 Hybrid Escape, the first flexible fuel hybrid electric vehicle capable of running on 85% ethanol.
-In 2007 Ford produced 20 demonstration Escape Hybrid E85s for real-world testing in fleets around the U.S.
+Ford developed a prototype E85 Hybrid Escape, the first flexible-fuel hybrid electric vehicle capable of running on 85% ethanol.
+In 2007, Ford produced 20 demonstration Escape Hybrid E85s for real-world testing in fleets around the U.S.

 From 2009, the gas engine was 2.5L Atkinson-cycle four cylinder engine with 155 hp at 6,000 rpm with an electric motor that produces 94 hp at 5,000 rpm.
 The maximum combined output of both was 177 hp.

 The U.S. Environmental Protection Agency (EPA) rated the fuel economy for the 2010 Escape Hybrid (FWD) at 34 mpgus city, and 31 mpgus highway.
 The following table compares fuel economy, carbon footprint, and petroleum consumption between the hybrid version and other drivetrains of the Escape family as estimated by the EPA and the U.S. Department of Energy.
 The Escape Hybrid met both California's SULEV and PZEV standards, with tailpipe emissions better than 90% less than the average 2003 new car and zero evaporative emissions.

-By early 2012 Ford discontinued the production of the Escape Hybrid due to the introduction of the third generation Escape.
-Two of the new 2013 model year Escapes have direct-injected and turbocharged EcoBoost units (of 1.6 and 2.0 liters) that deliver a higher fuel economy than the 2012 model.
-A total of 122,850 Escape Hybrids were built since 2005, along with 12,300 units of its sibling the Mercury Mariner Hybrid, discontinued in 2010.
+By early 2012, Ford discontinued the production of the Escape Hybrid as the third-generation Escape was introduced.
+Two of the new 2013 model year Escapes have direct-injected and turbocharged EcoBoost units (of 1.6 and 2.0 liters) that deliver higher fuel economy than the 2012 model.
+A total of 122,850 Escape Hybrids were built since 2005, along with 12,300 units of its Mercury sibling, discontinued in 2010.